- Politics and Social Issues»

 Sharon Kinne Is MIssing

-Just slightly more than five years into her Mexican prison sentence, Sharon disappeared from the Ixtapalapa Women’s Prison.
+Just five years into her Mexican prison sentence, Sharon disappeared from the Ixtapalapa Women’s Prison.
 She has not been seen or heard from since.

 American officials argued Mexican prison authorities tried little to locate Sharon.
 Mexico, in turn, pointed the finger at American law enforcement who had allowed Sharon to get away with murder twice, leaving her free to cross into their country to kill again.